Many employers are no longer following the standard “apply and wait” application model.

 Use a circle with the central idea in the center (or a picture of you!) and branch off from that with different talents, personality traits and skills that make you a desirable hire.
 You can also use icons to represent each quality in a visually engaging way.

 4. Use a header image that relates to your personal goals or your industry

-Putting a header on your infographic resume can really grab readers’ attention.
-If you use a picture that reflects the industry you’re applying for a job in, it will enforce your brand as a professional within that industry.
+Putting a header on your infographic resume can be really attention-grabbing.
+If you use a picture that reflects the industry you’re applying for a job in, it will enforce your personal brand as a professional within that industry.

 Another option is to use a picture that reflects your personality and interests.
 This will give employers an idea of who you are and if you will fit in their company culture.

-Just make sure the image doesn’t distract from your name and personal information.
-If you want your text to stand out from the header image, we suggest this simple image hack: overlay the header image with a semi-transparent shape to mute the colors.
+If you want your text to stand out from the header image, try this simple image hack: use a semi-transparent filter to mute the colors in your header image.

-For the majority of your infographic resume, it’s best to stick to a simple, readable font.
-But for your header, you can get a bit more creative.
+For the most part, it’s best to stick to a simple, readable font for your infographic resume.
+But you can get a bit more creative with your header font.

 Strategically picking your fonts will help you seem like a better fit for the jobs you apply for.

 7. Use a timeline to show your career progress and achievements